suyash2356/skill-metrics/README.md

 * **🔐 Secure Authentication:**
   Sign in easily and securely using modern authentication methods (email, OAuth, etc.).

+*[Note: This project is build using all free versions, so it can have limits related to storage or uploading]

 ---

 ## 🛠️ Tech Stack & Architecture